ujjwal-kr/ram/README.md

 - `lx` and `rv` store floating point integers.
 - `string` and `lxstring` to store strings.
 - `vec int` and `vec str` to store integer and string vectors.

+NOTE: These variables can be read from any block but cannot be modified without jumping back to the block in which the user wishes to modify the value of the variable.

 ### Dynamic vars
 These variables are called hash_vars as they are implemented using a hashmap.
 There can be unlimited number of these named variables, restricted to types like string, integer, integer vector and string vector.
 You can move values from these vars to general purpose vars for further operations.